mikkelee/MEOverlayView/README.markdown

 * Resizing corners are somewhat wonky to catch with the mouse.

-* Get a clearer idea of when it's a good idea to -refreshOverlays (ie. when should a view poll its data source?)

 * Tracking Areas: Can't rely entirely on -cursorUpdate: as it's not issued when moving the mouse from a sublayer back out onto the topLayer.
 Thus I've had to check for -mouseExited: on the sublayers.

-* Make creating/modifying less finicky (when allowsOverlappingOverlays == NO, "fast" mouse movements can make the overlay appear stuck if it's too close to the edge/another overlay)
+* Make creating/modifying less finicky ("fast" mouse movements can make the overlay appear stuck if they're too close to the edge, or when allowsOverlappingOverlays == NO, another overlay)

 * Rework the action sending code (doubleClick sends a singleClick first; possibly add more types)